ddev/ddev/docs/content/users/cli-usage.md

 ## Quickstart Guides

-Here are quickstart instructions for generic PHP, WordPress, Drupal 6, Drupal 7, Drupal 8, TYPO3, Backdrop, Magento, Magento 2, Laravel, and Shopware 6.
+Here are quickstart instructions for generic projects, WordPress, Drupal, TYPO3, Backdrop, Magento,Laravel, and Shopware.

 **Prerequisites:** Before you start, follow the [installation instructions](../index.md#installation).
 Make sure to [check the system requirements](../index.md#system-requirements), you will need *docker*  to use ddev.